teal-language/tl/README.md

 * `tl gen module.tl` will check for syntax errors and generate a `module.lua` file in plain Lua with all type annotations stripped.
+* `tl repl` lets you try out Teal on the command-line through an interactive REPL.
+* `tl build` will compile all Teal files in the current or specified directory, according to the options in a `tlconfig.lua` file.
+See the documentation for more details.

 ## Documentation